Dominion: Canadian Confederation and evolution of the term Dominion

 In connection with proposals for the future government of British North America, use of the term "Dominion" was suggested by Samuel Leonard Tilley at the London Conference of 1866 discussing the confederation of the Province of Canada (subsequently becoming the provinces of Ontario and Quebec), Nova Scotia and New Brunswick into "One Dominion under the Name of Canada", the first federation internal to the British Empire.
 Tilley's suggestion was taken from the 72nd Psalm, verse eight, "He shall have dominion also from sea to sea, and from the river unto the ends of the earth", which is echoed in the national motto, "A Mari Usque Ad Mare".
-The new government of Canada under the British North America Act, 1867 began to use the phrase "Dominion of Canada" to designate the new, larger nation.
+The new government of Canada under the British North America Act 1867 began to use the phrase "Dominion of Canada" to designate the new, larger country.
 However, neither the Confederation nor the adoption of the title of "Dominion" granted extra autonomy or new powers to this new federal level of government.
 Senator Eugene Forsey wrote that the powers acquired since the 1840s that established the system of responsible government in Canada would simply be transferred to the new Dominion government:

 The constitutional scholar Andrew Heard argues that Confederation did not legally change Canada's colonial status to anything approaching its later status of a Dominion.

-For decades, the Dominions did not have their own embassies or consulates in foreign countries.
-International travel and commerce were transacted through British embassies and consulates.
+For decades, the Dominions did not sign international treaties, nor have their own embassies or consulates in foreign countries.
+International treaties concerning them were transacted through London.
+Travel and commerce were transacted through British embassies and consulates.
 For example, matters concerning visas and lost or stolen passports of Dominion citizens were carried out at British diplomatic offices.
 In the late 1930s and early 1940s, Dominion governments established their own embassies, the first two of which were established by Australia and Canada in Washington, D.C., in the United States.